 Tracing back my route for the next half hour, with little hope to find my camera, an elder, thinly-framed gentleman waved me down.
 He had a large smile with missing teeth and held out my camera to return to me.
 With no English, he scurried a few workers with broken English from inside the Orange factory to come out and help translate.

 Had they kept the camera, it would have been a hot commodity for them, as there were no digital cameras in the area.
 Or to sell it, the money gathered would be the equivalent of a 6 months salary to one person at the time.
 They were earning on average of about $30 a month then.
 Looking in the eyes of these people who I could barely communicate verbally with, I could tell that it didn’t even cross their minds to keep it.
-Stealing from others were simply not of practice there.
+Stealing from others was simply not of practice there.
 Buddhist teaching, Burmese Culture of a combination of both.
 That incident held on tight in my heart until this day.
 And most of the people remain this way today in Inle Lake.

 - Spend time bicycling through villages and farms